coinman-tech/petrachor-singularity-box/README.md

 https://www.dropbox.com/s/fselydzrlopllnr/ptaminer_v1.simg?dl=0

-# Creating a Wallet:
+# Create a Wallet:

 singularity run ptaminer_v1.simg /petrachor/build/petrachor-key/./petrachor-key createwallet

 Use a strong master passphrase.
 If your wallet is ever compromised, this passphrase will be its only security.

-# Creating a petrachor account:
+# Create a petrachor account:

 singularity run ptaminer_v1.simg /petrachor/build/petrachor-key/./petrachor-key new "give a name"